 Cypher is a declarative graph query language that allows for expressive and efficient querying and updating of a property graph.
 Hackolade dynamically generates Cypher code as the model is created via the application.

-The process to reverse-engineer uses the Cypher function db.schema() to query the database, infer the schema and represent the node labels and relationship types with their property keys, constraints, and indexes.
+The process to reverse-engineer uses the APOC procedure apoc.meta.subgraph() to query the database, infer the schema and represent the node labels and relationship types with their property keys, constraints, and indexes.
+If APOC is not available, the process falls back on the Cypher function db.schema(), but db.schema() is not preferred as it is known to have some bugs (also here.)